asturias.com

 Under the rule of The Catholic kings the town grows demographically and commercially.
 But it would be in the XVIII and XIX centuries, always under the tutelage and leadership of Gaspar Melchor de Jovellanos, when the city experienced a true modernizing leap.
 From the plan of improvements that this enlightened began the city takes on true dimensions with an urban widening, layout of streets, boulevards, etc. that were gradually eating land to wetlands and sand.

 The implementation of the railroad in Asturian territory also benefited the growth of Gijón, which in parallel grew in port facilities with the great Port of El Musel.
 Railway and port, together with the coal boom in the center of Asturias, turned Gijón into one of the industrial references of northern Spain.
 During the twentieth century the city lived in conflict with the 34 revolution and several episodes of the Spanish Civil War that led to a hard and long postwar.
-Gijón came out vigorously in the 50 decade thanks to the metallurgical industry: first Uninsa, then Ensidesa, later Aceralia.
-Thousands of families of workers, from other peninsular regions, sought and found their new home here and, with it, brought about a demographic explosion that led to very plural social habits at the same time.
-Gijón boasts of being a cosmopolitan urban town, progressive and a lover of culture.
-Not in vain is the birthplace of Jovellanos and has a active museum network located in buildings recovered for the enjoyment of heritage and art: Palacio de Revillagigedo International Art Center, Piñole Museum, Evaristo Valle Museum, Barjola Museum, etc ...
+Gijón came out vigorously in the 50 decade thanks to the metallurgical industryFirst Uninsa, then Ensidesa, later Aceralia.
+Thousands of working families from other parts of the Iberian Peninsula sought and found their new homes here, sparking a demographic boom that also led to a very diverse social landscape.
+Gijón prides itself on being a cosmopolitan, progressive, and culture-loving urban center.
+And with good reason.
+It is the birthplace of Jovellanos and has a active museum network located in buildings restored for the enjoyment of heritage and art: International Art Centre Palacio de Revillagigedo, Piñole Museum, Evaristo Valle Museum, Barjola Museum, etc.

 Currently, Gijón also stands out with a wide range of commercial and services, without losing sight of the technical studies and the technological advances that are developed in its University campus.
 In tourism, Gijón is not ahead of other sectors, thanks to a wide cultural and landscape offer in the council, with three large urban beaches of San Lorenzo, Poniente and Arbeyal, these last two artificial, which guarantee bathing in the Cantabrian